Investigating Be Mindful at work

 The mechanisms through which mindfulness works was also a part of the research, where they identified one important facet of mindfulness responsible for the improved wellbeing benefits, providing a further understanding of how mindfulness exerts its positive influence, and confirming the notion that this can be delivered and learned successfully via an online method.

-The findings not only show the highly significant mental health and wellbeing benefits of mindfulness in a workplace setting, but also strongly support the effectiveness of mindfulness training delivered online, offering an insight into how the Be Mindful pathway could provide an effective and long-lasting solution to aid recovery from work on scale, as both a prevention and intervention.
+The findings not only show the highly significant mental health and wellbeing benefits of mindfulness in a workplace setting, but also strongly support the effectiveness of mindfulness training delivered online, offering an insight into how the Be Mindful course could provide an effective and long-lasting solution to aid recovery from work on scale, as both a prevention and intervention.

 Reference: Querstret, D, Cropley, M and Fife-Schaw, C (2016) Internet-based instructor-led mindfulness for work-related rumination, fatigue and sleep: assessing facets of mindfulness as mechanisms of change.
 A randomised waitlist control trial.
 Journal of Occupational Health Psychology.